Abk0003/RepositoryDifficultyClassifier/README.md

 ## Usage

 1. Paste any public GitHub repository URL into the input field
-2. Click **Scrape** — the app fetches all open issues, classifies each one, and stores them
+2. Click **Fetch Issues** — the app fetches all open issues, classifies each one, and stores them
 3. Browse the results table, which shows title, difficulty badge, label, comment count, and a direct link to the issue on GitHub
 4. Use the filters at the top to narrow results:
    - **Difficulty** — show only Easy, Medium, or Hard issues
    - **Search** — full-text search across issue titles and bodies
    - **Date range** — filter by last updated date
-5. The stats bar at the top shows the Easy / Medium / Hard breakdown for the current view
-6. Submitting a repo URL that has already been scraped skips the API entirely and loads from the local database immediately
+5. Submitting a repo URL that has already been scraped skips the API entirely and loads from the local database immediately

 ---

 ## API endpoints

-The Flask server exposes four REST endpoints consumed by the frontend.
+The Flask server uses four REST endpoints consumed by the frontend.

 | Method | Endpoint | Description |
 |--------|----------|-------------|